RhyVis/OCHelper-Old/README.md

 ## OC Helper

+This project was archived for I switched to spring boot.

 This is the server web app to gather info produced by https://github.com/RhyVis/OCLua

 Tested with Tomcat with my poor html design.